cmdcolin/cmdcolin.github.io/_posts/2022-11-20-the-react-tutorial-i-wish-i-had.md

 ### Footnote 2.
 How is this HTML allowed in React?

 The HTML-like syntax may look odd in JS code.
 It is called JSX.
-It get's converted to code that is like this at runtime
+So code like
+this:

 ```js
 function HelloWorld() {